 2. Open (if non-zero access password has been programmed to the tag)

-A tag in the open state can be moved to secured by providing non-zero access password.
+A tag in the open state can be moved to secured by providing the previously programmed non-zero access password.

 The key thing to remember is that assigning a non-zero access password does not, in itself, prevent anyone with a GEN 2 RFID reader from reading or changing data on the tag.
 It only requires that any future users must provide the access password in order to change the lock state and is simply one step in effectively locking tag memory.